Jackrispy/CraftSync/README.md

 When you add a world you'll be asked to select a `.mrpack` file.
 This is the Modrinth modpack file for the profile you're playing on.
 Friends will be prompted to download and install it in Modrinth before they can play.

 ### Syncing mods
-If the host updates their mods, they can use **⟳ Sync Mods** to re-upload the mods, resource packs, and shader packs.
-Friends can then click **⟳ Sync Mods** on their end to download and replace their local folders automatically.
+If the world owner updates their mods, they can use **↑ Update** to attach a new Modrinth modpack with new mods, resource packs, and shader packs.
+Friends can then click **⟳ Sync Mods** on their end to download and replace their local folders automatically (Means that you won't have to set up a new profile when the host sends the .mrpack).

+![CraftSync home screen](docs/images/SYNC.png)

 ### Mod mismatch warning
 If your local mods don't match the world's recorded modlist, CraftSync will warn you before launching.
 Use Sync Mods to fix this automatically.

-![CraftSync home screen](docs/images/SYNC.png)
+(This may revert any updates to mods that Modrinth did.
+Just ask the world owner to update their mods and attach a new .mrpack)

 ---